Jai-Keshav-Sharma/LLM-Engineering/5_week/README.md

 ## 🎯 Week Overview

 Week 5 focuses on building **production-ready RAG (Retrieval-Augmented Generation) systems** for enterprise knowledge management.
-We progress from basic text matching to sophisticated vector-based retrieval systems, culminating in an intelligent knowledge worker for Insurellm, an InsurTech company.
+We start from basic text matching and gradually work our way up to sophisticated vector-based retrieval systems.
+Along the journey, we build an intelligent knowledge worker for Insurellm (an InsurTech company) and then dive deep into debugging when things don't work as expected.

 ```mermaid
 flowchart TD